 Note: Network is supposed to take into account the possible difference between the estimated TA at network and actual TA at UE when scheduling UE in the above slot(s).

-The interruptions of NCSG in number of slots are listed in Table 9.1.9-1 on all serving cells when per-UE NCSG is configured or on FR1 serving cells when per-FR FR1 NCSG is configured to ncsg-MeasGapPerFR-r17 capable UE.
-In case that the UE capable of ncsg-MeasGapPerFR-r17 is configured with per-FR FR2 NCSG, numbers of interrupted slots on FR2 serving cells are listed in Table 9.1.9-2.
+The interruptions of NCSG in number of slots are listed in Table 9.1.9-1 on all serving cells when per-UE NCSG is configured with pattern #0-11 or on FR1 serving cells when per-FR FR1 NCSG is configured to ncsg-MeasGapPerFR-r17 capable UE.
+The interruptions of NCSG in number of slots are listed in Table 9.1.9-2 on all serving cells when per-UE NCSG is configured with pattern #12-23 or on FR2 serving cells when per-FR FR2 NCSG is configured to ncsg-MeasGapPerFR-r17 capable UE.
 There are two interruptions in each NCSG occasion, VIL1 before ML and VIL2 after ML, in NR standalone (with single carrier or NR CA).
 Each of them has number of interrupted slots captured in Table 9.1.9-1 and Table 9.1.9-2.

-Table 9.1.9-1: Number of interrupted slots on all serving cells for per-UE NCSG or FR1 serving cells for FR1 NCSG during each VIL in NR standalone operation (with single carrier, NR CA)
+Table 9.1.9-1: Number of interrupted slots on all serving cells for per-UE NCSG pattern #0-11 or FR1 serving cells for per-FR FR1 NCSG during each VIL in NR standalone operation (with single carrier, NR CA)